Syllabus

 Assignment 1- Systems Thinking (Due by the end of the week, on Wednesday)

-Systems thinking is another important skill for public health professionals.
-Read the attached journal article, and write a one-page reflection paper on how systems thinking is applied at your site.
+Systems Thinking is another essential skill for public health professionals.
+Complete the online Introduction to Systems Thinking training at the New England Public Health Training Center and write a one-page reflection paper on how systems thinking is applied at your site.
 What do you understand by the term ‘systems thinking’?
 What role does systems thinking have in public health?
-How can systems thinking be incorporated into your applied practice experience?
+How could systems thinking be incorporated into your applied practice experience?

 Week 8: APE Midpoint